 The meeting is mandatory, and you must attend.
 Your attorney can be present but cannot answer questions on your behalf.
 Creditors rarely attend these meetings but have the right to be there.

 It is best to consult a local lawyer for the most current rules and regulations.

 Attending the Georgia Bankruptcy Courts

 If you are filing for any bankruptcy in Georgia, you must file in the jurisdiction that you live in.
-There are three bankruptcy jurisdictions in Georgia: the Northern District Court, Middle District Court, and the Southern District Court.
-Each one has its own boundaries and serves various counties in their district.
+Georgia has three bankruptcy jurisdictions: the Northern District Court, Middle District Court, and the Southern District Court.
+Each one has its boundaries and serves various counties in their district.

-The information on the website for each district is crucial if you are filing Chapter 13 without an attorney.
+The information on the website for each district is crucial if you file Chapter 13 without an attorney.
 It will explain the Chapter 13 process, as well as paperwork that needs to be submitted and instructions on how to do so.

 An attorney who is qualified to handle Georgia Chapter 13 bankruptcy in three districts is required.
 If you are filing Chapter 13 with an attorney, they will have all of that information and will assist you through the whole process.
 All of the complicated preparation and paperwork will be done on your behalf.

 Understanding Chapter 13 Bankruptcy Eligibility

 Many clients have questions about Chapter 13 bankruptcy eligibility.
 In bankruptcy court or a credit counseling course, your attorney can help you plan payments for unsecured creditors.

 Several factors determine how much debt a person is required to pay back in a Chapter 13 plan.
 One of these factors is the amount of secured versus unsecured debt.